What is physical activity?

 - Climb stairs.

-Even some household chores can be aerobic—just do them at a faster pace.
-Vacuuming, raking or mowing the lawn, sweeping the garage, and washing and waxing the car all can help get your heart rate up.
+Even some household chores can be aerobic.
+Just do them at a faster pace.
+Raking or mowing the lawn, sweeping the garage, and vacuuming and cleaning your home all can help get your heart rate up.

 For example, you can: